Vin Murria: Awards

 Murria was named Woman of the Year at the 2012 Cisco Everywoman in Technology Awards and Entrepreneur of the Year at the 2012 AIM Awards.
-She was also named Aim Plc CEO of the Year in 2013, and UK Tech Awards 2013 Tech Personality of the Year (shared with David Braben, CEO of Frontier Developments).
-In 2014 Advanced was named Technology company of the Year.
+She was also named UK Tech Awards 2013 Tech Personality of the Year (shared with David Braben, CEO of Frontier Developments).
+In 2014, Advanced was named Technology Company of the Year.
 She was awarded an honorary doctorate by Edinburgh Napier University.

 Philanthropy

 Murria founded the PS Foundation in 2007 to help educate young women in India and the UK.
 The foundation is named after her mother.